swifdroid/docs/docs/app/activities.md

 ## Starting an Activity

 In classic Android development, you are starting an Activity via intents.
-With Droid framework you can do it in a more Swifty way.
+With Droid framework you can do it in a more Swiftly way.

 Simply initialize the activity class you want to start and call `startActivity` method with it: